National Airway Project

 Confidentiality

-The RCoA will have access to the date and hospital location of every notified event.
-The College or its representatives will be prevented from linking these data to events within the database by the password selected by the individual submitting data.
-The DAS will have access to the username and specific details within the database but will have no information on hospital location, identity of the patient or of the doctors.
-No data identifying a patient or anaesthetist will be requested, and if entered it will be removed.
-Neither organisation will be able to link the two without active co-operation of the other.
-No attempt will be made to identify patients or doctors involved.
+The RCoA audit lead had access to the date and hospital location of every notified event.
+The College or its representatives was prevented from linking these data to events within the database by the password selected by the individual submitting data.
+The DAS audit lead had access to specific details within the database but had no information on hospital location, identity of the patient or of the doctors.
+No data identifying a patient or anaesthetist was be requested, and if entered it was be removed.
+Neither organisation will be able to link the two separate sets of data.

 Data collection forms

-To enable the audit team to gain a clear picture of the event the data collection form is extensive.
-Questions are not posed to judge colleagues or to imply criticism.
-Questions are framed to seek the information we believe will allow us to determine themes and learning points arising from these challenging cases.
+To enable the audit team to gain a clear picture of the event the data collection form was extensive.
+Questions were not posed to judge colleagues or to imply criticism.
+Questions were framed to seek the information we believed would allow us to determine themes and learning points arising from these challenging cases.

 We are aware that anaesthetists engaged in this process may have suffered trauma themselves, on account of the incident they report.
-We thank all those reporting these data for their generosity and honesty in reporting their cases.
+We thank all those who reported data for their generosity and honesty in reporting their cases.

 We have attempted to make this process as simple and straightforward as possible whilst remaining robust and maintaining confidentiality.
-When data collection is complete the link with the original notifying data will be broken.
+When data collection was complete the electronic identity of each file was changed.

 Moderator

-Dr Ian Calder will act as a moderator.
-His role will be to advise Local Reporters if they are unsure about inclusion criteria or the data to be submitted.
-He will be independent both of the RCoA and DAS and may be contacted by telephone on 0207 829 8711 or by email at nap4moderator@rcoa.ac.uk .
+Dr Ian Calder acted as a moderator.
+His was available to advise Local Reporters if they were unsure about inclusion criteria or the data to be submitted.
+He was independent both of the RCoA and DAS.

 Data analysis

-The reported cases will be analysed by the DAS and RCoA with input from other specialist societies.
+The reported cases are currently being analysed by the DAS and RCoA with input from other specialist societies.

 Project Approval